robertthiesmeier/cross_site_simulation/README.md

 This repo contains:
 1. Data-generating mechanism (DGM) used in the simulation
-2. All scenarios that were simulated
+2. All scenarios that were simulated + applied example
 3. Complete datasets for all results presented in the manuscript

 Improtant: a working directory and appropriate path have to be defined for the scenarios and master file.